bruyo/Darey-Projects/AWS_Identity_and_Account_Management/ReadMe.md

 ### Conclusion

 In conclusion, we have been able to securely create the different users Eric, jack and Ade.
 We also gave Eric full access to EC2 by creating a policy while both Jack and Ade were added to the development group and also given full access to both EC2 and S3 by creating a policy.
+This fully demonstrates how who can have access and use the aws resources through the help of AWS Identity and Access Management.